Sunnyvale Climate Action Scoreboard

 Progress

-Green Checkmark - "Complete or ongoing" routine implementation (e.g., base level of outreach, monitoring, or implementation needed).
+Green Checkmark - "Complete or Ongoing" - a major milestone has been achieved (e.g., base level of outreach, monitoring, or implementation needed).

-Three Blue Dots - "In Progress" (i.e., on track and implemented as originally planned).
+Three Blue Dots - "In Progress" - work on this Move has started (i.e., on track and implemented as originally planned).

 Purple Clock - "Delayed" (i.e., scheduled for the current year but delayed).